 Skip to content

-NFIB: Alabama Sales Tax Holiday Could Be a Boon to Main Street Businesses
+NFIB: Alabama Sales Tax Holiday a Boon to Main Street Businesses

-NFIB: Alabama Sales Tax Holiday Could Be a Boon to Main Street Businesses
+NFIB: Alabama Sales Tax Holiday a Boon to Main Street Businesses

-This year’s tax holiday comes at a time when Alabama small businesses are working through a complex economic environment.
-According to the latest NFIB Small Business Economic Trends report, released today, the national Small Business Optimism Index ticked down slightly in June to 98.6, just above its 51-year average.
-Concerns about taxes, excess inventory, and uneven consumer demand remain top challenges.
+This year’s tax holiday came as many small businesses continue to navigate a challenging economic landscape.
+According to NFIB’s latest Small Business Economic Trends report, the national Small Business Optimism Index edged down slightly in June to 98.6—just above the 51-year average.
+Top concerns include taxes, inventory levels, and fluctuating consumer demand.

 Get to know NFIB